Contacts | General Information | Joint BA/MA Program | How to Apply | Program Requirements | Preceptors/Graduate Advisors

 General Information

 The MA Program in the Social Sciences (MAPSS) is an intense, intellectually transformative one-year program.
-Students concentrate in Anthropology, Economics, History, Political Science, Psychology, and Sociology.
-Some pursue interdisciplinary work in Comparative Human Development, Social Thought, or Conceptual and Historical Studies of Science.
-Others may specialize in Quantitative Methods for Social Analysis, Education and Society, Gender and Sexuality Studies, and Geographic Information Science.
+Students concentrate in Anthropology, Economics, History, Political Science, Psychology, or Sociology.
+Some pursue interdisciplinary work in Quantitative Methods and Social Analysis, Comparative Human Development, Social Thought, or Conceptual and Historical Studies of Science.
+Many students also pursue a graduate certificate in Education and Society, Gender and Sexuality Studies, Latin American and Caribbean Studies, or Knowledge Formations.

 All BA/MA students take nine graduate courses, beginning in the Autumn Quarter of their fourth year of undergraduate study, selected from all University of Chicago departments and professional schools.
 Each student works closely with the program directors, our senior academic staff, and an assigned preceptor, designing a customized curriculum and defining an area of scholarly research.
-They work directly with University of Chicago faculty on the MA thesis.
+They work closely with their preceptor and departmental faculty on the MA thesis.

 Students must take MAPS 30000 Perspectives in Social Science Analysis, our core course, in the Autumn Quarter.
 In addition, students must satisfy a methods requirement by selecting among dozens of graduate alternatives in ethnography, historical methods, involved interviewing, network analysis, survey analysis, content analysis, game theory, rational choice, causal inference, statistics, interpretive methods, comparative case study, and others.

-MAPSS also offers an exceptional program of career placement, working directly with our Director of Career Services, with weekly workshops, on-campus recruitment, and visits by leading alumni who provide mentorship in a variety of fields.
+MAPSS also offers an exceptional program of career placement, working directly with our Senior Director of Career Services and Employer Relations Manager, with weekly workshops, on-campus recruitment, and visits by leading alumni who provide mentorship in a variety of fields.

 Joint BA/MA Program

 Students who wish to pursue a joint BA/MA degree in the Master of Arts Program in the Social Sciences should review requirements and should consult with their College adviser.
-They should also meet with the Assistant Dean of Students in the Social Sciences (Lindsey Weglarz, lweglarz@uchicago.edu) in the Autumn Quarter of their third year.
+They should also meet with Lindsey Weglarz, Associate Dean of Students (lweglarz@uchicago.edu) in the Autumn Quarter of their third year.

 Please see BA/MA Degree Requirements to review the eligibility requirements for the joint degree.